 Prof. Porpiglia: The programme was developed by taking into account the importance of PN cornerstones but with the anticipation of what’s to come in terms of future innovations.
 For this very reason and to give the participants the best overview of the PN scenario, top European PN experts were selected based on their specific surgical skills and expertise; PN approaches and technologies they are familiar with; and their scientific background on the masterclass topics.

-Who is the masterclass’ target audience and why?
+Who is this masterclass' target audience and why?

 Prof. Porpiglia: The target audience includes both novice and experienced urologists who have a keen interest in kidney surgery.